bootstrap-vue-next/bootstrap-vue-next/apps/docs/src/reference/components/dropdown.md

 </HighlightCard>

-If you want the dropdown menu to span to the full width of the parent container too, add the `w-100` utility class to the `menu-class` prop
+If you want the dropdown menu to span to the full width of the parent container too, add the `w-100` utility class to the `menu-class` prop.

 <HighlightCard>
   <b-dropdown